 Once you redeem your rebates, the money is then added to your Ibotta account and you can either transfer it to a PayPal account or redeem it for gift cards to places like Amazon and Starbucks.

 There are other features to Ibotta such as bonuses for redeeming so many rebates in a certain time period and for referring friends to the program.
 These also tend to add up quickly!
-For example, if you sign up for Ibotta using my link, you will receive a $10 bonus when you redeem your first rebate, and I will receive $5 for referring you.
+For example, if you sign up for Ibotta using my link and redeem your first rebate, you will receive a $10 bonus, and I will receive $5 for referring you.
 Then you can share your link with others to get the $5 referral bonus!
 Such a fun and easy way to earn extra money and share the wealth with your friends!

 I also use Checkout 51 which is similar to Ibotta but tends to have less of a selection of rebates, but every little bit helps, right?! 🙂